Mark 8

 [9] And they were about four thousand; and He sent them away.

-For Mark 8:1-9 see Comments Matthew 15:32-38.
-This event described in Mark is the same as the feeding event in Matthew.
-It might have slight changes, but if we align the meaning, it will be the same; it is the same event.
+Comments Mark 8:1-9 For Mark 8:1-9, see Comments Matthew 15:32-38.
+The event described in Mark is the same as the feeding event in Matthew.
+Although there may be slight differences in the details, the overall meaning remains the same; it is the same event.

 Mark 8:4, Matthew 15:34.
 These verses have the same meaning.
 See Comments Matthew 15:34.
-Here, in this place, we should add that all the disciples were common men.
-Facing difficulties makes humans forget even what their eyes have seen.
-These disciples were common men; they had already forgotten what had happened, and they would always ask this question.
+Here in this place, we should add that all the disciples are common men.
+Facing difficulties makes humans forget even what they have seen with their own eyes; it simply doesn’t stick in their minds.
+These disciples are common men; they have already forgotten what happened, and they will always ask this question.

 Mark 8:5-7, Matthew 15:35-36.
-Both portions of Scripture show that the Lord fed the multitude with seven loaves of bread and a few small fishes.
+Both passages of Scripture show that the Lord feeds the multitude using seven loaves of bread and a few small fish.
 See Comments Matthew 15:35-36.

 Mark 8:8, Matthew 15:37.
-These verses show that all the people present there were satisfied.
+These verses show that the people present there ate and were satisfied.
 See Comments Matthew 15:37.

-Q: Some translations would say in Mark 8:9, “four thousand people.”
-How do we understand these verses?
-A: Men or people, you make the difference.
-Think of the word men: just men or not; people who are they: combine them together, and then you know the difference.
-A family itself: one man has brothers, a woman has family, would it mean all of those together as one family?
-All this will make a big difference in the amount of people.
-Matthew and Mark say this in different ways; one mentions only men, and the other uses a general term.
-Combine both together and imagine the multitude; a lot of people were that the Lord fed them.
-Men or people all ate until full, that is the main point of it.
-Also, remember that the Bible uses the term man counted as a family; if a man had more than one wife, then for one man, how many women would there be?
-That is the way also to think about it, but the Bible counts the man as the head of the family.
-So, when it says man, it means one head of the family, but how big was his family?
-The Bible did not mention it, so imagine that as well.
+Q: In Mark 8:9, some translations mention “four thousand people.”
+How should we understand these verses in Matthew and Mark?
+A: Men and people make a difference.
+Think of the word men: just men or not.
+Then think of the word people: who are they?
+Combine their meanings, and then you’ll know the difference.
+A family itself: one man has brothers, a woman has family; would it mean all of those together as one family?
+All these will make a big difference in the amount of people.
+Matthew and Mark refer to this large amount of people in different ways: one mentions only men, and the other uses the term “people.”
+Combine both together, and imagine the multitude; a lot of people who were there that will be fed from the Lord.
+Men or people all eat until they are full; that is the main point.
+Also, remember that the Bible uses the term “man” to count as a family.
+If a man has more than one wife, how many women will count for one man?
+That is also the way to think about it, but the Bible counts the man as the head of the family.
+When we say people as one head of the family, but the Bible does not mention how big his family was, imagine that as well.

 [10] And straightaway having entered into the boat with His disciples, He came into the district of Dalmanutha.

-Mark 8:10, Matthew 15:39.
-Here in Mark, we are told that the Lord Jesus went by boat with His disciples to the district of Dalmanutha.
+Passage Analysis Mark 8:10, Matthew 15:39.
+Here in Mark, we are told that the Lord Jesus went by boat with His disciples to the region of Dalmanutha.
 In Matthew, we are told that the Lord Jesus went by boat to the region of Magadan.
-Region of Magadan and Dalmanutha are two different regions.
-From Mark 8:10, we see that the Lord went “immediately (straightaway)” to the district of Dalmanutha.
-From these two verses, we can understand that after the feeding of four thousand, the Lord traveled first to the district of Dalmanutha, and then after a while, He traveled to the region of Magadan.
-Matthew tells us about the destination further away while Mark tells us about the closer destination.
+The regions of Magadan and Dalmanutha are two different regions.
+From Mark 8:10, we see that the Lord went “immediately (straightaway)” to the region of Dalmanutha.
+Combining these two verses, we can understand that after the feeding of the four thousand, the Lord travelled first to the region of Dalmanutha and, after a while, to the region of Magadan.
+Matthew tells us about the destination further away, while Mark tells us about the closer destination.

 Mark 8:11.
-When the Lord traveled to many places, He received questions because of the mighty works that He had performed.
-In one place, He performed mighty works, and in another, He performed mighty works; people in both places asked the same questions, many questions they asked of Him.
+When the Lord travels to many places, He will receive questions because of the mighty works that He has performed.
+In this place, He performs mighty works; in another place, He performs mighty works.
+People in both places will ask the same questions; many questions people ask Him.

 Mark 8:12.
 “And having sighed deeply in His spirit.”
 We should pay attention to the word “sighed.”
-The Lord, who is God in human form, sighed deeply in His Spirit; pay attention to this word.
-Now, separate out the two: between the human form and the heavenly form, which form sighed deeply in the Spirit?
-If it is the heavenly form, everything will be opened to the Spirit of God, and He knows everything before it happens; however, in the human form, it is troublesome for the Spirit of the Lord who has come in human form because He was willing to limit His power in human form.
-Take notice of this point as well; make the difference between the God in heaven and the God in human form.
-All will make clear for all humans how much the Lord loves us to come down and take the form of a human to close the gap between humans and God; in Him alone has been tested the form of the dust of the earth and has not received the appreciation from humans.
+The main thing to think about is: who signed, human or God?
+The Lord Jesus, who is God in human form, sighed deeply in His Spirit.
+Now, distinguish between the human form and the heavenly form; which of these forms sighed deeply in the Spirit?
+If it is in heavenly form who sighed, everything will be open to the Spirit of God, and He knows everything before it happens (so He doesn’t need to sigh).
+If it is in human form who sighed, it is troublesome for the Spirit of the Lord Jesus who has come in human form.
+Because the Lord Jesus was willing to limit His power in human form, take notice of this point as well.
+Make the difference between the God in heaven and the God in human form.
+When you make that difference, it will be clear to all how much the Lord Jesus loves us to come down and take the form of a human to close the gap between humans and God.
+In the Lord Jesus alone have tested the form of the dust of the earth and had not received the appreciation.

 [13] And having left them, He again entering into the boat departed to the other side.